- 3 Effective Revenue Strategies to Use When Starting a Business - July 21, 2022

 One of the most common sicknesses startups catch is not meeting a market need, so let us present you with an antidote: Put your ego aside, and find a way to sell your product before actually building it.
 Hold everything until you identify a target market that is willing to pull money out of their pocket for your solution, then take their money and build your MVP.

-Not only does this give you a healthy financial head start (today, 37% of startups fail because they run out of money), it also ensures that your startup is directly centered around the needs of your clients right from day one.
+Not only does this give you a healthy financial head start (today, 37% of startups fail because they run out of money), it also ensures that your startup is directly centered around the needs of your clients right from Day 1.
 In addition to that, those early conversations provide you with invaluable feedback, ultimately bringing both stronger products and less back and forth in the form of rebuilding and updating.

 Don’t underprice yourself!
 Offering your product at a lower price than you foresee for the future might theoretically be a great pre-selling strategy.
 However, don’t dilute the secret sauce by cheapening your value.
 When setting your pricing strategy, be careful.
 Many businesses, particularly in the services industry, simply don’t charge enough.
 Those businesses that can afford to pay more to acquire a customer will grow at a faster pace; your pricing must take this into account.